Senior Lecturer in Education

 College of Education, Psychology and Social Work

-Dr Zamzami Zainuddin is a senior lecturer in the College of Education, Psychology, and Social Work at Flinders University, Australia.
-With an established career in educational research, he previously held a position as Senior Lecturer at the Faculty of Education, University of Malaya (UM), Malaysia.
-He earned his PhD in Information and Technology Studies in Education from the University of Hong Kong (HKU), where he developed his expertise in technology-driven educational innovation.
+Dr Zamzami Zainuddin is a Senior Lecturer in the College of Human Sciences and Culture at Flinders University, Australia.
+He is an established educational researcher with extensive international academic experience, having previously served as a Senior Lecturer in the Faculty of Education at the University of Malaya (UM), Malaysia.
+He earned his PhD in Information and Technology Studies in Education from the University of Hong Kong (HKU), where he developed an expertise in technology-driven educational innovation.
+His doctoral research focused on games for disaster preparedness and mitigation in the school.
+He also serves as an Adjunct Professor in the Faculty of Economics and Business at Universitas Negeri Malang, Indonesia.

-His significant contributions to these fields have been published in several top-tier international journals, including Computers & Education, Educational Research Review, British Journal of Educational Technology, Australasian Journal of Educational Technology, Education and Information Technologies, and Interactive Learning Environments.
-These publications demonstrate his commitment to advancing knowledge in technology-enhanced education.
+His significant contributions to these fields have been published in several top-tier EdTech journals (Q1/Top 1-3%), including Computers & Education, Educational Research Review, BJET, AJET, Education and Information Technologies, and Interactive Learning Environments.

-Methodologically, his expertise is in a mixed-methods approach, including bibliometric analyses, meta-analyses, and systematic literature reviews.
-His systematic review on gamification in education, published in Educational Research Review, has gained particular recognition as the journal's top-cited article, accumulating over a thousand citations on Google Scholar.
-This achievement underscores the impact of his work on contemporary educational research.
+Methodologically, his work adopts a mixed-methods approach, integrating quantitative and qualitative methods, including bibliometric analyses, meta-analyses, and systematic literature reviews.
+His systematic review on gamified learning, published in Educational Research Review, is the journal’s top-cited article, highlighting its impact on games in EdTech research.
 His current book, Gamification in a Flipped Classroom: Pedagogical Methods and Best Practices, published by Springer in 2024, further establishes his thought leadership in the field.
-Additionally, he serves as editor for the Springer SDG book series Resilient and Sustainable Education Futures, published in 2025.
+Additionally, he serves as the first editor for the Springer SDG book series Resilient and Sustainable Education Futures, published in 2025.

 See here for a full list of publications.